spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 {% endinfo_block %}

-To track your users' behavior in your store, you can use various tracking tools or data processing services provided by Usercentrics by default or integrate the custom ones.
-The tracking tools you defined in Usercentrics are displayed on the Storefront in the cookie consent popup so users can consent to which tracking tools they agree.
+To manage your users' consent to the various tracking tools or data processing services you use to track their behavior in your store, you can use Usercentrics support of default tracking tools or integrate the custom ones.
+The tracking tools you defined in Usercentrics are displayed on the Storefront in the Usercentrics cookie consent popup so users can consent to which tracking tools they agree.

 With Usercentrics in place, you don't need to program the cookie consent popups or add their JavaScript code to every single page of your store.
 Instead, you can configure the popup in the Usercentrics portal, and it automatically adds the popup to your store.
 You can achieve this with the [Smart Data Protector setting](#smart-data-protector) from Usercentrics.